LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 |   Near   |        Mid        |
 | Imminent |       Front       |

-With a **Sequential Synchronous Pattern**, all tactors up to the tactor at the location relative to the specified distance are activated at the same time.
+With a **Wall Pattern**, all tactors up to the tactor at the location relative to the specified distance are activated at the same time.
+Hence the name 'Wall', as multiple tactors can be activated at the same time - creating a wall across your scalp.

 | Distance |   Activated Tactors  |
 |:--------:|:--------------------:|